sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Between discussions around the tests that she was doing, she also talked to you about *you* - talking about behaviors, interests (she got excited when you told her you were into computers).
 She cocked an eyebrow as you mentioned that you had an intellectual disorder, then interrupted you while you were mentioning your difficulty understanding body language and your brain being wired up slightly differently to tell you that she had seen that in some monsters regularly.
 (Knowledge gained, monsters knew about autism.)

-While you and Alphys were in the midst of debating and debunking human behaviors from her 'history tapes' (more anime) you were interrupted by the doors into the lab slamming open dramatically, followed by a new voice.
+While you and Alphys were in the midst of debating and debunking human behaviors from her 'history tapes' (mostly more anime) you were interrupted by the doors into the lab slamming open dramatically, followed by a new voice.

 "ALPHYS, DARLING~!
 I'M HERE FOR MY SCHEDULED MAINTENANCE!"